Hybrid Quantum-Classical Generative Adversarial Networks with Transfer Learning

 \subsection{Experiments}

-The purpose of this research is to explore the integration of quantum computing elements into Generative Adversarial Networks (GANs), specifically focusing on their impact when combined with classical transfer learning techniques in the discriminator.
+The purpose of this research is to explore the integration of quantum computing elements into GANs, specifically focusing on their impact when combined with classical transfer learning techniques in the discriminator.
+Although our experiments are based on the CIFAR-10 dataset, we design a progression of increasingly challenging settings.
 We propose four core experimental setups, each training on a reduced CIFAR-10 dataset (initially filtering only the ``Bird” class).
 The experiments vary by whether the generator and/or discriminator contain quantum blocks.
-Finally, in experiment 5, we extend the fourth experiment to investigate multiple classes (Birds, Cars, Dogs) with longer training schedules (500 epochs) and varying sample sizes to assess scalability and robustness.
+Finally, in Experiment 5, we extend the fourth experiment to investigate multiple classes (Birds, Cars, Dogs) with longer training schedules (500 epochs) and varying sample sizes to assess scalability and robustness.
+These multi-class and reduced-sample settings serve as stress tests that push the models beyond simpler regimes.
 The five core experiments conducted in this study are as follows: \begin{itemize} \item \textbf{Experiment 1 (Baseline, Fully Classical):} A classical generator paired with a classical discriminator utilizing transfer learning.
 This serves as the reference model for evaluating quantum enhancements. \item \textbf{Experiment 2 (Classical Generator, Hybrid Discriminator):} A classical generator is combined with a hybrid discriminator that integrates both transfer learning and a quantum processing block. \item \textbf{Experiment 3 (Hybrid Generator, Classical Discriminator):} A quantum-enhanced generator is trained alongside a classical discriminator that incorporates transfer learning. \item \textbf{Experiment 4 (Fully Hybrid, Single-Class):} Both the generator and the discriminator employ quantum processing components, alongside transfer learning in the discriminator. \item \textbf{Experiment 5 (Fully Hybrid, Multi-Class):} To further assess the robustness and generalizability of the fully hybrid model (Experiment 4), we conducted extended experiments under more demanding conditions.